dawranliou/dawranliou.com/content/11-generators-the-basics.md

 ```

 I love recurrsion.
 I think they are elegent and beautiful.
 However, I do find
-the generator version of the solution is much easy for my brain.
+the generator version of the solution much easier for my brain.
 If you only
 compare the `fibonacci` function and the `fibonacci_generator` function, the
 difference may not be significant, and the coding style really depends on
 personal preferences.
+So I say it's a draw.
 Let's look at other examples.

 ### Sliding window